 It is now also possible to use multiple, independent subarrays in spectral line mode.
-The correlator modes beginning with '2' or '4' will allow the IF channels to be at different bandwidths as well as at different frequencies within the same band.
+The correlator modes beginning with 2 or 4 will allow the IF channels to be at different bandwidths as well as at different frequencies within the same band.
 There are other restrictions.
 Contact Ken Sowinski or Elias Brinks for further details.

 Of central interest to observers is the stability of the spectra.
-Spectral line dynamic range is commonly defined as the ratio of the continuum brightness to the minimum detectable $(1-\sigma)$ line brightness in an image.
+Spectral line dynamic range is commonly defined as the ratio of the continuum brightness to the minimum detectable line brightness in an image.
 This ratio is limited by instrumental effects which must be calibrated out.
 The spectral dynamic range depends on bandwidth in a poorly understood way.
 Applying the on-line autocorrelation only should result in about 50:1 dynamic range and is generally discouraged.
-Values exceeding 10,000:1 at C and X-bands can be achieved with careful bandpass calibration.
-At L-band spectral dynamic ranges of ~1000:1 can be achieved by observing a suitable bandpass calibrator.
+Values exceeding 10,000:1 at C and X-bands can be achieved but it requires the most careful data editing and bandpass calibration.
+A more typical limit is around 1,000:1.
+At L-band spectral dynamic ranges of 1000:1 can be achieved by observing a suitable bandpass calibrator.
 Consult with Elias Brinks for more details.

-Refer to 'A Short Guide for VLA Spectral Line Observers' for more information.
+See "A Short Guide for VLA Spectral Line Observers" for more information.

-2.12 VLBI Observations
+3.12 VLBI Observations

 The VLA supports VLBI observations in either single-antenna or phased array modes using either a Mark II or a hybrid Mark III/VLBA recorder.
-In the Fall of 1992, this hybrid system will be upgraded to a fully functional VLBA recording system.
+In the summer of 1993, this hybrid system will be upgraded to a fully functional VLBA recording system.